Holly-Horwood/keto_pantry/README.md

 -   Travis was used for continuous integration testing.

 **PEP8**
-- Used as a guide for correct and consistant Python formating.
+- Used as a guide for correct and consistent Python formatting.

 **Heroku**